The Posthuman Transition in 7 Phases – The Slippery Slope of 1998 Mariah Carey

 Work is an attempt to contribute.

 (Note that I used the term volitional, meaning an active effort.
-Obviously many living things with no [or very limited] volition do contribute to the maintenance and expansion of the living process, but they can’t do anything about it.
+Obviously, many living things with no [or very limited] volition do contribute to the maintenance and expansion of the living process, but they can’t do anything about it.
 This essay is about what humans should do, a concern inaccessible to sea snails and peat moss.
-I don’t have certainly that humans have free will, but for the sake of this essay I’ll presume we have some small amount of it.)
+I don’t have certainty that humans have free will, but for the sake of this essay, I’ll presume we have some small amount of it.)

 The need to work (to give, to contribute) in order to live is not an invention of capitalism, or a problem to be wiped away if we could only invent robot slaves.